querkmachine/beeps.website/src/blog/2023-04-26-using-userstyles-in-2023.md

 2. Click on the **Advanced** tab.
 3. Under the **Style sheet** dropdown, click on **Other...** and locate the CSS file you created earlier.

-{% responsiveImage "./src/images/userstyles-safari1.jpg", "A screenshot of Safari's advanced preferences interface, with the 'Style sheet' option highlighted." %}
+{% image "/images/userstyles-safari1.jpg", "A screenshot of Safari's advanced preferences interface, with the 'Style sheet' option highlighted." %}

 That's it!
 You're done!